kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/cgropus@fRl4EfNwlBiidzn3IV34-.md

 # cgroups

-cgroups or "control groups" are a Linux kernel feature that allows you to allocate and manage resources, such as CPU, memory, network bandwidth, and I/O, among groups of processes running on a system.
-It plays a crucial role in providing resource isolation and limiting the resources that a running container can use.
-Docker utilizes cgroups to enforce resource constraints on containers, allowing them to have a consistent and predictable behavior.
-Below are some of the key features and benefits of cgroups in the context of Docker containers:
+cgroups (control groups) are a Linux kernel feature that allocates and manages system resources like CPU, memory, and I/O among process groups.
+Docker uses cgroups to enforce resource constraints on containers, ensuring consistent and predictable behavior through resource isolation and limiting.

 Visit the following resources to learn more: